Myanmar junta shifts Suu Kyi trial to prison venue | Politics

 Suu Kyi's marathon court proceedings take place behind closed doors with only limited information reported by state media.
 A gag order has been imposed on her lawyers, whose only access to her is on trial days.
 It is not clear how much Suu Kyi knows of the crisis in her country, which has been in chaos since the coup, with the military struggling to consolidate power and facing increasing resistance from militia groups.

-Western countries have called the convictions a sham and demanded her release.
+Western countries have called the convictions a sham and demanded Suu Kyi's release.
 The military says she is being given due process by an independent judiciary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)